Self Directed Education in Community

 Our vision is to help children grow into curious, confident, capable adults with the self-understanding, resilience, and initiative to act with integrity in a changing world.

-Our mission is to provide students with a firsthand experience of effective governance, an enriched physical and social environment, and a safe space to explore and develop their many diverse interests and passions.
+Our mission is to provide participants with an enriched physical and social environment, the opportunity to participate in effective, cooperative governance, and a safe space to explore and develop their diverse interests and skills by engaging with others involved in self-directed education, freedom of choice, and the absence of a standard, imposed program.

 "We believe that, in any educational setting, young people have the right to decide individually how, what, when, where and with whom they learn; to have an equal share in the decision-making as to how their organizations - in particular - schools, are run, and which rules and sanctions, if any, are necessary."